• 3800 Reservoir Road | 1st Floor Gorman | Washington, DC 20007

 Text on the button

-The technique involves incisions inside the nose with or without an incision on the columellar (the small bridge of skin between the nostrils).
+The procedure involves making incisions inside the nostrils, with or without an additional incision on the columella (the small strip of tissue between the nostrils).
+These incisions provide access to reshape the underlying nasal structures, ensuring a balanced and harmonious result.

 Most patients take one week off work, followed by another week of reduced activity.
 After 2 weeks, you may resume full activity except contact sports, which must be avoided for 6 weeks.